 The Fund may invest in publicly traded master limited partnerships ("MLPs") that are registered under the Securities Exchange Act of 1934, as amended (the "Securities Exchange Act"), and listed on a major United States stock exchange, if the issuer meets the Fund's investment criteria.
 MLPs are businesses organized as limited partnerships which trade their proportionate shares of the partnership (units) on a public exchange.
 MLPs are required to pay out most or all of their cash flow in distributions.
 This pass through creates passive income or losses, along with dividend and investment income.
 The MLPs the Fund may purchase are comprised of a general partner (the "GP") and multiple limited partners (the "LP Holders").
 The GP is responsible for the operations and the maintenance of the partnership's businesses, while the LP Holders assume economic risk up to their level of investment.
-Typically, the GP has a 1% to 2% investment in the MLP, but can extract a higher percentage of the partnership's profits as the MLP's distributions increase.
-This serves as an incentive to the GP to grow the partnership's distributions.
+Typically, the GP has a 1% to 2% investment in the MLP, but can extract a higher percentage of the partnership's distributions.